Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 NVivo

-Best for: experienced researchers who need a versatile research tool used for in-depth, qualitative research method and analysis, including both the quantitative or qualitative method methods, content analysis and thematic analysis.
+Best for: Experienced researchers who need a versatile tool for in-depth qualitative research and analysis, including both content analysis and thematic analysis.

 Price: Paid software with various licensing options.